Oscillation

+Simple harmonic oscillation

 The simplest mechanical oscillating system is a weight attached to a linear spring subject to only weight and tension.
 Such a system may be approximated on an air table or ice surface.
 The system is in an equilibrium state when the spring is static.
 If the system is displaced from the equilibrium, there is a net restoring force on the mass, tending to bring it back to equilibrium.
 However, in moving the mass back to the equilibrium position, it has acquired momentum which keeps it moving beyond that position, establishing a new restoring force in the opposite sense.
 If a constant force such as gravity is added to the system, the point of equilibrium is shifted.
 The time taken for an oscillation to occur is often referred to as the oscillatory period.

 The systems where the restoring force on a body is directly proportional to its displacement, such as the dynamics of the spring-mass system, are described mathematically by the simple harmonic oscillator and the regular periodic motion is known as simple harmonic motion.
 In the spring-mass system, oscillations occur because, at the static equilibrium displacement, the mass has kinetic energy which is converted into potential energy stored in the spring at the extremes of its path.
 The spring-mass system illustrates some common features of oscillation, namely the existence of an equilibrium and the presence of a restoring force which grows stronger the further the system deviates from equilibrium.

 In the case of the spring-mass system, Hooke's law states that the restoring force of a spring is:

 By using Newton's second law, the differential equation can be derived: